Introduction to Git

 GitHub is a development ecosystem based around git.
 In this course, we will be using GitHub to host our lab git repository and help you save versions of your homework.

-If you have not done Lab 0 to set up your GitHub account or install Docker or a VM, please do so now.
+If you have not done Lab 0 to set up your GitHub account or setup your coding environment, please do so NOW!

 Creating a GitHub repo and obtaining the example files